maxijonson/generator-maxijonson/README.md

 ### App (default)

 Creates a basic TypeScript + Node application.
 This generator creates a project folder, so no need to create it manually.
+If you want to use the current folder, just use "." as `project-name`.

 This is a dead simple setup.
 It should be used when writing a small app to accomplish a small task rapidly.
 It's like a scratchpad!
 Use it when you have an idea that pops in your mind, a small problem to solve or just need a rough draft and not sure how to go about it.